-Finding work was one of my biggest concerns when moving to St. Maarten.
-Would there be opportunities?
-Could I legally work?
-What industries were hiring?
-Here is what I discovered about the professional landscape in paradise.
+Work was my biggest concern when moving to Sint Maarten.
+Are there opportunities?
+Can I legally work?
+What’s hiring?
+Here’s what I found about the professional landscape — and how it differs slightly for US vs Canadian relocators.

-I started with vacation rental management and gradually built my real estate business.
-What helped me most was connecting with the expat community early.
+I started in vacation rental management and gradually built my Sint Maarten real estate business full-time.
+What helped most was connecting with the expat community early.
 They shared job leads, introduced me to business owners, and gave me the inside scoop on who was hiring.

 Nope!
 English is widely spoken, especially on the Dutch side where most Americans settle when moving to St Maarten.
 I don’t speak Dutch or French, and I manage just fine.
 That said, learning a few basic phrases in both languages is respectful and helps you connect with locals.
 You’ll hear a mix of English, Dutch, French, and Spanish around the island.